AnalogJ/justvanish/README.md

 - The right to opt-out of the sale of their personal information; and
 - The right to non-discrimination for exercising their CCPA rights.

 Unfortunately these laws only apply to California & European residents.
-Still, it's a good foundation to build ontop of these laws.
+Still, it's a good foundation to build on top of.

 # Goals